 Enterprise AI deployments face specific hurdles that MCP gateways must address:

-• Compliance requirements: Regulated industries need complete audit trails for SOC 2, GDPR, and other frameworks
+- Compliance requirements: Regulated industries need complete audit trails and consistent access control

 The Role of Gateways in AI Governance